1D Spontaneous Symmetry Breaking in thermal equilibrium via Non-Hermitian Construction

 Spontaneous symmetry breaking generally circumvents one-dimensional systems with local interactions in thermal equilibrium.
 Here, we analyze a category of one-dimensional Hermitian models via local non-Hermitian constructions.
 Notably, spontaneous symmetry breaking and long-range order may emerge at finite temperatures in such systems under periodic boundary conditions, in sharp contrast to Hermitian constructions.
 We demonstrate clear numerical evidence, such as order parameters and specific heat, supporting phase diagrams with robust ordered phases.
 Non-Hermitian physics plays a vital role in prohibiting domain-wall proliferation and promoting spontaneous symmetry breaking.
 The fermions exhibit an exotic topological nature in their path-integral windings, which uphold nonzero integers - commonly a non-Hermitian signature - in the ordered phases, thus offering a novel and spontaneous origin for both symmetry breaking and non-Hermiticity.

 \emph{Introduction}--- Spontaneous symmetry breaking (SSB) is a central concept in particle and condensed matter physics \cite{mottbook, Ashcroft76, Altland_Simons_2010, negelebook, mahan2000book, fradkin2013book, nagaosa2013book, parisi1998statistical}, where the low-energy physics displays lower symmetry than the parent Hamiltonian, e.g., a ferromagnet, despite the parent Hamiltonian being spin symmetric, or a superconductor with broken `gauge' symmetry, despite the parent Hamiltonian being manifestly gauge invariant.
-The Mermin-Wigner theorem has pointed out that due to proliferating defects and domain walls, SSB and long-range order do not materialize in one-dimensional (1D) systems with local interactions in thermal equilibrium \cite{mottbook, Ashcroft76, Altland_Simons_2010, parisi1998statistical, MerminWagner1966, Hohenberg1967, Cardy1996, Halperin2019}.
+Due to proliferating defects and domain walls, SSB and long-range order do not materialize in one-dimensional (1D) systems with local interactions in thermal equilibrium \cite{mottbook, Ashcroft76, Altland_Simons_2010, parisi1998statistical, MerminWagner1966, Hohenberg1967, Cardy1996, Halperin2019}.
 On the other hand, exceptions exist in classical systems far from thermal equilibrium, as SSB in 1D dynamical, diffusive and driven systems \cite{SSB1D1995, SSB1D1986, SSB1D1998, SSB1D1997, Non-reciprocal}.